deepintocode/100-days-of-code/log.md

 **Thoughts:** Didn't have a lot of time today, so I didn't reach the point I wanted, but I think the app looks presentable.

 **Link to work:** [Drum Machine repo on Github](https://github.com/todorare/drum_machine).

+## Day 27: August 27, 2018

+**Today's Progress**: Had a play around with physics, machine learning, ml5js and brain.js.

+**Thoughts:** Occasionally, I need to have some breaks from pure web development...